 - Timeous appliance maintenance.
 The workers can notice any aberrations in the equipment’s performance in advance and fix it before it does damage.
-It is especially important for the gadgets that are installed in intensive care units or with equipment for particularly vulnerable patients.
+It is especially important for the gadgets that are installed in intensive care units or with equipment for especially vulnerable patients.

 - Reduced costs.
-IoT in healthcare domain allows remote monitoring of the patients’ states, which enables disease treatment at home.
+IoT in the healthcare domain allows remote monitoring of the patients’ states, which enables disease treatment at home.
 Also, medical equipment maintenance costs decrease, while the uptime increases.

 IoT-Connected Medical Devices

-Depending on the place and the way the devices are applied, they can be both wearable and fixed.
+Depending on the place and the way the devices are applied, medical equipment can be both wearable and fixed.
 Portable and immovable ones are used in hospital wards, physician’s offices, workup rooms, laboratories or in patients’ homes.
 Wearables are even more convenient, as they accompany health consumers in the street or on the road.